AnkiT0603/AnkiT0603-airbnb-open-data-dbt-snowflake/README.md

 - `agg_listing_monthly_performance`: monthly listing availability, price, and estimated revenue metrics
 - `agg_neighbourhood_monthly_performance`: monthly neighbourhood performance metrics

-`fct_listing_calendar` is configured as an incremental model because the Inside Airbnb calendar table can be large.
+`fct_listing_calendar` is configured as an incremental Snowflake merge model.
+It supports upserts using `listing_id` and `calendar_date` as the unique key.
+For correctness with new Inside Airbnb snapshots, use the full-refresh command below because older calendar dates can change between dataset snapshots.

 When loading a new Inside Airbnb dataset snapshot, run:
 `dbt run --full-refresh --select fct_listing_calendar --profiles-dir .`